bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:15:01

-Yeah you can also use it to communicate a private key and then that case your version number is well it's written as 5 But it actually represents I think 128
+You can also use it to communicate a private key and then that case your version number is well it's written as 5 But it actually represents I think 128

 Aaron Van Wirdum: 00:15:11